 Do not give this medicine to a child or adolescent.

-There is no experience with citalopram's use in children and adolescents below 18 years of age.
+The benefit and safety of citalopram use in children and adolescents below 18 years of age has not been proven.

 Before you take this medicine

 When you must not take it